joe-bor/luckys_iris/README.md

 #### Were you paid for this?

-No, I just wanted to add a piece to my portfolio that is actually being used by people.
+No, I wanted to add a piece to my portfolio that is actually being used by people.

 #### How did you come up with this?